Kunsi/package-hafas/README.md

 `cache_runner.py` script.

-The script will read a standard `config.json`, with the additional undocumented option of setting a specific `outdir` to put the json files somewhere else.
+The script will read a standard `config.json`, with the additional undocumented option of setting a specific `output_directory` to put the json files somewhere else.

 In info-beamer just input the path to the cached json files.
 Authentication is not supported as of now.